What Clients Need To Know About Web Site Design:

 2. Why Design for Search Engines?

-What new users are you trying to attract?
+Are you trying to attract new users?
 OR Does your site exist to service and reassure existing customers?

 Existing Customers

 Even users who are familiar with your company and web site will occasionally use a search engine to go to your site.
-If your site appears high in the search index, users will come away from the experience with the impression that your company is competent and contemporary.
+If your site ranks high in the search results, users will have the impression that your company is competent and contemporary.

 New Customers

-Search engines are a powerful way to attract new users to your site and your message and to keep them aware of your offerings.
+Search engines are a powerful way to drive new users to your site and your message.

 Constraints and Creativity

-Developing a site to appeal to search engines gives the text and design consistency and focus.
+A site developed to attract search engines gives the wording and design consistency and focus.
 Search engines are not our masters, but understanding how they "think" provides a very useful set of constraints on creativity.
-An understanding of search engine index strategies empowers contributing employees and gives your team a common design standard.
-You can't think outside of the box unless you've got a box.
+An understanding of search engine ranking strategies empowers your team and streamlines decisions with a common design standard.

 3. Search Engines: How They Think